symbol/symbol-docs/source/api.rst

 **cosignature/{address}**

-The cosignature channel notifies when a cosignature signed transaction related to an address is added to an AggregateBondedTransaction with the partial state.
+The ``cosignature`` channel notifies subscribed clients when a cosignature-signed transaction related to the given address is added to an :ref:`AggregateBondedTransaction <aggregate-bonded>` in the partial state.
-The messages returned contain the cosignature signed transaction.
+Each returned message contains a cosignature-signed transaction.

 *Request body*